hrocco25/CCAH/README.md

 - Your file must include:

     - Styles in a single style tag.
 You must also reference an external stylesheet (it does not need to be a real stylesheet, just reference one with a relative path).
--An external reference to a JavaScript file, either to a CDN or local file with a relative path.
+    - An external reference to a JavaScript file, either to a CDN or local file with a relative path.
--One table with a single row and two table cells.
+    - One table with a single row and two table cells.
 Make the table 600px wide, centered, and 200px from the top of the screen.
 Achieve this however you like.
-*In the first cell, include a block of lorem ipsum text.
+    - In the first cell, include a block of lorem ipsum text.
 Use inline styling to modify some or part of it.
-*Also in the first cell, include a placeholder image.
+    - Also in the first cell, include a placeholder image.
-*In the second cell, create a form with one text input that makes a "GET" request to your file.
+    - In the second cell, create a form with one text input that makes a "GET" request to your file.
-*Additional styling and design is not necessary, but feel free to add in additional markup that makes the document more accessible, and shows consideration for HTML best practices, including best practices for HTML used in email.
+    - Additional styling and design is not necessary, but feel free to add in additional markup that makes the document more accessible, and shows consideration for HTML best practices, including best practices for HTML used in email.
 What is normally included in a form?
 What is included in a table in an HTML email?

 ### Extra credit with Answers:

- *Make the table cells stack on smaller screen widths.
+- Make the table cells stack on smaller screen widths.
 If you have trouble with this, alternatively you can make two divs below your table that stack on smaller screen widths.
-    *I used a media query to stack the two cells on top of each other.
+    - I used a media query to stack the two cells on top of each other.
- *Include a script tag to do some sort of DOM manipulation.
+- Include a script tag to do some sort of DOM manipulation.
-    *I changed the background when you start to enter text into the form.
+    - I changed the background when you start to enter text into the form.
- *Add another field to your form with radio buttons.
+- Add another field to your form with radio buttons.
-    *I added 4 radio buttons for the seasons.
+    - I added 4 radio buttons for the seasons.